 - Look at the question carefully (How many different ideas are there in the question?
 How many ideas do you have to write in your answer?). - Practise writing in a three-stage process: - plan what you want to write - write your answer - check what you have written. - Check your work to see if it is: - organised (Have you used paragraphs?
 Does it have a conclusion?
-Are your ideas clearly organised and logical?) - appropriate (Have you answered the question?
-Have you thought about the intended audience?) - accurate (Is your spelling correct?
-Have you used capital letters and full stops?) - legible (Is it easy to read?). - Practise doing sample exams from the Trinity website trinitycollege.com/ISEII. - Practise writing in English outside study time for example, write a journal of your ideas and plans, write your opinions on news items and current affairs, write reviews of films you have seen or books you have read, take part in discussions on the internet in English, and write emails or messages to friends in English.
+Are your ideas logically linked?
+Are your ideas clearly expressed?
+Does each paragraph express a different point?) - appropriate (Have you answered the question?
+Have you thought about who will read your writing?) - accurate (Is your spelling correct?
+Have you used capital letters and full stops?) - legible (Is it easy to read?). - Practise doing sample exams from the Trinity website trinitycollege.com/ISEIII. - Practise writing in English outside study time for example, write a journal of your ideas and plans, write your opinions on news items and current affairs, write reviews of films you have seen or books you have read, take part in discussions on the internet in English, and write emails or messages to friends in English.